arcfernandes04/cosc349-assignment-1/README.md

    4. sudo systemctl restart nginx
    5. changes to nginx conf + perms to allow this
 5. open the instance's public IPv4 addr to see the frontend

+### REST API

+### DB
+* RDS create DB
+  * MySQL
+  * Dev/Test
+  * name appropriately
+  * gen password - make sure to note it down!!
+  * no public access (we only want E2 instances to connect)
+* Can see endpoint info within the db info
+  * if yes for public access can literally just do connections as per
+* need an E2 instance that exists to have the connection ability?
+  * E2 hosts the DBMS and RDS Hosts the DB?

 ## Development
 Making changes within the system is easy; simply navigate to the directory containing the project component that you wish to alter and run the following commands to rebuild and restart the container.